 PAULY, ROGERS AND Co., P.C.
+12700 SW 72nd Ave. ♦ Tigard, OR 97223 (503) 620-2632 ♦ (503) 684-7523 FAX www.paulyrogersandcocpas.com

+December 20, 2016

-12700 SW 72nd Ave. ♦ Tigard, OR 97223 (503) 620-2632 ♦ (503) 684-7523 FAX www.paulyrogersandcocpas.com December 16, 2014 To the Board of Directors Hood River County Library District Hood River County, Oregon We have audited the financial statements of the governmental activities and each major fund of the Hood River County Library District for the year ended June 30, 2014.
-Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards, as well as certain information related to the planned scope and timing of our audit.
+To the Board of Directors Hood River County Library District Coos County, Oregon

+We have audited the financial statements of the governmental activities and each major fund of the Hood River County Library District for the year ended June 30, 2016.
+Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards as well as certain information related to the planned scope and timing of our audit.
 Professional standards also require that we communicate to you the following information related to our audit.

-Purpose of the Audit Our audit was conducted using sampling, inquiries and analytical work to opine on the fair presentation of the financial statements and compliance with: - The modified cash basis of accounting, which is a comprehensive basis of accounting other than generally accepted accounting principles, - Generally accepted auditing standards, and - the Oregon Municipal Audit Law and the related administrative rules Our Responsibility under U.S. Generally Accepted Auditing Standards As stated in our engagement letter, our responsibility, as described by professional standards, is to express opinions about whether the financial statements prepared by management with your oversight are fairly presented, in all material respects, in conformity the modified cash basis of accounting.
+Purpose of the Audit

+Our audit was conducted using sampling, inquiries and analytical work to opine on the fair presentation of the financial statements and compliance with:

+- Modified cash basis accounting and auditing standards - the Oregon Municipal Audit Law and the related administrative rules

+Our Responsibility under U.S. Generally Accepted Auditing Standards

+As stated in our engagement letter, our responsibility, as described by professional standards, is to express opinions about whether the financial statements prepared by management with your oversight are fairly presented, in all material respects, in conformity with the modified cash basis accounting.
 Our audit of the financial statements does not relieve you or management of your responsibilities.

 In planning and performing our audit, we considered internal control over financial reporting in order to determine our auditing procedures for the purpose of expressing our opinions on the financial statements and not to provide assurance on the internal control over financial reporting.

-Our responsibility for the supplementary information accompanying the financial statements, as described by professional standards, is to evaluate the presentation of the supplementary information in relation to the financial statements as a whole and to report on whether the supplementary information is fairly stated, in all material respects, in relation to the financial statements as a whole.
-Planned Scope and Timing of the Audit An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements; therefore, our audit involved judgment about the number of transactions examined and the areas to be tested.
+Our responsibility for the supplementary information accompanying the basic financial statements, as described by professional standards, is to evaluate the presentation of the supplementary information in relation to the basic financial statements as a whole and to report on whether the supplementary information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.

+Planned Scope and Timing of the Audit

+An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements; therefore, our audit involved judgment about the number of transactions examined and the areas to be tested.

 Our audit included obtaining an understanding of the District and its environment, including internal control, sufficient to assess the risks of material misstatement of the financial statements and to design the nature, timing, and extent of further audit procedures.
 Material misstatements may result from (1) errors, (2) fraudulent financial reporting, (3) misappropriation of assets, or (4) violations of laws or governmental regulations that are attributable to the District or to acts by management or employees acting on behalf of the District.
 We also communicated any internal control related matters that are required to be communicated under professional standards.
-Pauly, Rogers and Co., P.C.

-Results of Audit - 1.
-Audit opinion letter an unmodified opinion on the financial statements has been issued.
+Results of Audit

+- 1. Audit opinion letter an unmodified opinion on the financial statements has been issued.
 This means we have given a "clean" opinion with no reservations. - 2.
-State minimum standards We found no exceptions or issues requiring comment, except as noted on page 26. - 3.
-Management letter no management letter was issued.
+State minimum standards We found no exceptions or issues requiring comment, except as noted on page 28. - 3.
+No separate management letter was issued.